advanced-rest-client/saved-request-editor/README.md

 # saved-request-editor

 An applet to edit saved request data.
+The element appears in a context of a request editor or requests list.

+It provides an UI to edit request metadata, but not HTTP request values.

+The element dispatches bubbling `save-request` event that is handled by `request-model` which processes store request.
+This is preferred way of storing request data in ARC.

 ## Example: